James Moffatt on Why Data, Economics and Short-Termism Hold Supply Chains Back

 Short-termism and bounded rationality

-Moffatt: It’s a huge factor.
-CEOs are often in post for only a few years.
-Their incentives are tied to short-term performance, not to long-term transformation.
-That makes it very hard to justify big capital projects, especially around things like decarbonisation.
-Everyone recognises the need, but it’s easy to push it into the “next five years.”
+James: It’s a huge factor.
+Decision makers are often in post for less years than the benefit of any major CAPEX investments in logistics automation.
+Their incentives are often tied to short-term performance, not to long-term transformation which makes it very hard to justify big capital projects, especially around things like decarbonisation and automation to de-risk against future labour scarcity.

-That’s what I mean by bounded rationality.
 Leaders are not irrational.
 They are making decisions that are perfectly rational within the constraints of tenure, incentives and market pressure.
-The problem is that those decisions, multiplied across an industry, stop the kind of long-term innovation supply chains really need.
+The problem is that sometimes those decisions, multiplied across an industry, stop the kind of long-term innovation supply chains really need.
+If you look at investment in warehouse or transport automation as an example, some of those business cases

 Why Amazon and Ocado are different

-So when other businesses try to emulate them, they hit a wall.
-The economics simply don’t stack up in the same way.
-That’s why you can’t just copy Amazon and expect the same results.
-You need to find a model that fits your economics, your risk appetite and your maturity.
+When other businesses try to emulate them, they hit a wall.
+The economics simply don’t stack up in the same way because the hurdle rate on business case payback is too high.
+That’s why organisations can’t just copy Amazon and expect the same results.
+They need to find a model that fits their economics, their risk appetite and their maturity.

 A vision for 2035

-Moffatt: By 2035 I think we’ll see logistics that is autonomous, digitised and decarbonised.
+James: By 2035 we’ll see more and more logistics operations that are autonomous, digitised and decarbonised.
 That’s the direction of travel.
 But we need to be clear-eyed about the journey.
-You can’t jump from today’s manual processes straight into that future in one leap.
+We can’t jump from today’s manual processes straight into that future in one leap.

 Closing thoughts